stoeps13/connections-doc/source/admin/install/t_install_config_was.md

     -   Perform this step on the Deployment Manager Integrated Solutions Console.
 5. Configure Application Security after you have completely installed WebSphere Application Server Network Deployment.
 For more information, refer to [Securing your environment after installation](http://www-01.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.nd.multiplatform.doc/ae/tsec_postinstall.html) in the *WebSphere Application Server Network Deployment Knowledge Center*.

+    !!! note
-    **Note:** Perform this step on the Deployment Manager Integrated Solutions Console.
+    Perform this step on the Deployment Manager Integrated Solutions Console.

 6. Add further nodes, if required, to the cell.
 Complete the following steps for each node that you want to add to the cell: